tomaarsen/TwitchMarkovChain/README.md

 "to the"      -> "movies"
 "the movies"  -> "anymore"
 </pre>
-and in the database for starts of sentences:
+and in the database table for starts of sentences:
 <pre>
 "Curly fries"
 "Loud people"
 </pre>
 Note that the | is considered to be *"or"*.
-In the case of the bold text above, it could be read as: if the given input is "are the", then the output is *"worst"* **or** *"reason"*.
+In the case of the bold text above, it could be read as: if the given input is "are the", then the output is either *"worst"* **or** *"reason"*.

 In practice, more frequent phrases will have higher precedence.
 The more often a phrase is said, the more likely it is to be generated.

 ## Generation

-When a message is generated with `!generate`, a random start of a sentence is picked from the database of starts of sentences.
+When a message is generated with `!generate`, a random start of a sentence is picked from the database table of starts of sentences.
 In our example the randomly picked start is *"Curly fries"*.

 Now, in a loop:<br>
-- the output for the input is generated via the grammar, <br>
+- The output for the input is generated via the grammar.<br>
+- And the input for the next iteration in the loop is shifted:<br>
-- and the input is shifted to remove the first word and add the output to the input.<br>
+  - Remove the first word from the input.<br>
+  - Add the new output word to the end of the input.<br>

+So, the input starts as *"Curly Fries"*.
+The output for this input is generated via the grammar, which gives us *"are"*.
+Then, the input is updated. *"Curly"* is removed, and *"are"* is added to the input.
+The new input for the next iteration will be *"Fries are"* as a result.
+This process repeats until no more words can be generated, or if a word limit is reached.

 A more programmatic example of this would be this:
 ```python